felipe-arnhold/oai-testbed/README.md

 ## 1. Scenario

 The setup described in this tutorial was done in a single PC, running the OAI-5GCN, OAI-gNB and OAI-UE.
-Two scenarios are considered: the first one is the monolithic gNB and the second one is the gNB with CU/DU split.
+Three scenarios are considered
+    1. Monolithic gNB
+    2. CU/DU split
+    3. CU/DU split with CU running in a virtual machine

 <img src="figures/scenarios_v2.svg" width="1000">